darlatan/chatrooms-rules/README.md

 ### Privacy Security Anonymity Community Matrix/Discord chatrooms rules:

 You will find here the rules for the rooms part of the PSA Community.
-These rules are valid on Matrix and/or Discord if applicable.

 **Note that rooms part of the PSA community keep their sovereignty and can apply their own local rules, with their own local moderation.
 Some of the rooms are following the general rules.
 Some are not.**